Diabetes - insulin pump therapy (TA151)

 Specific, concise statements that act as markers of high-quality, cost-effective patient care

-This guidance replaces NICE technology appraisal guidance 57 issued in February 2003.
+This guidance updates and replaces NICE tecnology appraisal 57 (published in February 2003).

 The review and re-appraisal of the use of continuous subcutaneous insulin infusion for the treatment of diabetes mellitus has resulted in a change in the guidance.
 Specifically there has been a change to the recommendation on the use of continuous subcutaneous insulin infusion in children younger than 12 years with type 1 diabetes mellitus.